 C-suite executives can’t afford to delegate the adoption of conversational AI to their digital teams.
 The impact on long-term performance is simply too large, requiring experienced leadership and a cohesive strategy from the point of inception.

-In a market buzzing with disruption and innovation, keeping pace with the growing complexity of digital technology is a challenge.
-Executives must realize that even the most cutting-edge tech alone won't elevate a company—it requires strong leadership to drive digital transformation forward.
+In today's fast-paced market of constant disruption and innovation, keeping up with the increasing complexity of digital technology is no small feat.
+Executives must understand that even the most advanced technology won't propel a company forward without strong leadership to steer digital transformation.

 Below are three key steps that C-suite executives must consider in order to ensure a conversational AI project navigates its way towards success.